This Information Applies To: Agilent 5977A/B GC/MSD with EI source, EI Extractor Source, or CI Source.

 Learn how to effectively maintain your 5977 EI/CI Source:

-GCMS-CI-2240zs - CI Source General Maintenance e-learning course on Agilent University
+GCMS-CI-2240zs - CI Source General Maintenance e-learning course available from Agilent education.

-GCMS-EI-2240zs - EI Standard or Inert Source General Maintenance e-learning course on Agilent University
+GCMS-EI-2240zs - EI Standard or Inert Source General Maintenance e-learning course available from Agilent education.

-GGCMS-Xtr-2240zs - EI Extractor Source General Maintenance e-learning course on Agilent University
+GGCMS-Xtr-2240zs - EI Extractor Source General Maintenance e-learning course available from Agilent education.